Chart Color Schemes

 Gordon - Killara's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Gordon-Killara shows excellent health outcomes with low prevalence of common conditions across all ages.
-Approximately 80% of its total population (19,145 people) has private health cover, significantly higher than the national average of 55.3%.
+Gordon-Killara shows excellent health outcomes, with low prevalence rates of common conditions across all ages.
+Private health cover stands at approximately 80%, significantly higher than the national average of 55.3%.

-The most prevalent medical conditions are asthma and arthritis, affecting 5.5% and 4.6% of residents respectively.
-A majority, 78.4%, report being free from medical ailments, slightly above Greater Sydney's 76.0%.
-The area has a lower proportion of seniors aged 65 and over at 19.0% (4,555 people) compared to Greater Sydney's 20.2%.
-Despite this, health outcomes among seniors in Gordon-Killara align with the broader population's health profile.
+Asthma and arthritis are the most prevalent conditions, affecting 5.5% and 4.6% respectively.
+Overall, 78.4% report no medical ailments, slightly above Greater Sydney's 76.0%.
+The area has a lower proportion of seniors aged 65 and over at 19.0%, compared to Greater Sydney's 20.2%.
+Despite this, health outcomes among seniors align with the general population's profile.

 Frequently Asked Questions - Health